hutaojiazi/java-examples/src/main/java/tutorial/example/day5/practice.md

 ## practice 4:
-add an extra salary to the class Teacher and calculate the total salary for all the teachers.
+add an extra attribute called salary to the class Teacher and calculate the total salary for all the teachers.